Make an Appointment

 How much is a private lesson?

-Regular price for a single private lesson is $65.
+Regular price for a single private lesson is $70.
 Many facilities charge a higher price for only a 30 minute session, even with less experienced instructors.
 Ryan prides himself on offering the most value possible to his clients.
+30 minute sessions at Basham Baseball are $50 and 60 minute sessions are $90.

 Do you offer lesson packages?